lsst-sqre/sqr-029/index.rst

    :name: Roundtrip latency for a telemetry message.
    :target: _static/latency.png

-   The roundtrip latency for a telemetry topic measured as the difference between the InfluxDB and Kafka timestamps.
+   The roundtrip latency for a telemetry topic during the experiment, measured as the difference between the producer and InfluxDB (consumer) timestamps.

 We characterize the roundtrip latency as the difference between the time when the message was produced and the time when it was written to InfluxDB.